Ann St. John1

 by Charles d'Agar 2

-From 22 May 1701, her married name became St. John.1 As a result of her marriage, Frances Winchcombe was styled as Viscountess Bolingbroke on 7 July 1712.1 Her last will was dated 31 March 1718.1
+From 22 May 1701, her married name became St. John.1 After her marriage, Frances Winchcombe was styled as Viscountess Bolingbroke on 7 July 1712.1 Her last will was dated 31 March 1718.1

 T. Hearne wrote that "the Lady Bullingbroke who died very lately was wonderful handsome, as indeed my Lord himself is one of the handsomest personages I ever saw."1